Maduro Regime Intensifying Repression in Venezuela, Says UN Human Rights Report

 0:00

-United Nations human rights experts say President Nicolás Maduro’s government has intensified its use of the “harshest and most violent” tools of repression in Venezuela in the wake of a disputed election in July.
+Venezuelan leader Nicolás Maduro’s government has intensified its use of the “harshest and most violent” tools of repression in Venezuela in the wake of a disputed election in July, United Nations human rights experts said following a fact-finding mission.

-The National Electoral Council (CNE) declared Maduro, the socialist incumbent, the winner of the July 28 presidential election, despite evidence suggesting he had lost in a landslide to opposition candidate Edmundo González, who has now gone into exile in Spain.
+Venezuela’s National Electoral Council declared Maduro, the socialist incumbent, the winner of the July 28 presidential election, despite evidence suggesting that he had lost in a landslide to opposition candidate Edmundo González, who has now gone into exile in Spain.

-The opposition obtained voting tallies which suggested González had won 73 percent of the accessible votes, twice as much as Maduro.
+The opposition obtained voting tallies that suggested that González had won 73 percent of the accessible votes, twice as many as Maduro had received.

-The United States and numerous other countries have said they do not recognize Maduro as president after what they regard as an undemocratic and opaque poll, and last month one of the five members of the CNE broke cover and criticized the “grave lack of transparency and veracity” in the process.
+The United States and numerous other countries have said they do not recognize Maduro as president after what they regard as an undemocratic and opaque election, and last month, one of the five members of the National Electoral Council broke with the others and criticized the “grave lack of transparency and veracity” in the process.

-The fact-finding mission on Venezuela, which answers to the U.N.
-High Commissioner of Human Rights, Volker Türk, said, “During the period covered by this report, and especially after the presidential election of July 28, 2024, the state reactivated and intensified the harshest and most violent mechanisms of its repressive apparatus.”
+The fact-finding mission on Venezuela, which answers to U.N.
+High Commissioner of Human Rights Volker Türk, stated, “During the period covered by this report, and especially after the presidential election of July 28, 2024, the state reactivated and intensified the harshest and most violent mechanisms of its repressive apparatus.”

 ‘Intensification of State’s Repressive Machinery’

-“Although this is a continuation of previous patterns, that the mission has already characterized as crimes against humanity, the recent repression, due to its intensity and systematic nature, represents a very serious attack on the fundamental rights of the Venezuelan people, committed despite several calls both inside and outside the country to respect human rights,” said Valiñas, a Portuguese lawyer and human rights expert.
+“Although this is a continuation of previous patterns, that the mission has already characterized as crimes against humanity, the recent repression, due to its intensity and systematic nature, represents a very serious attack on the fundamental rights of the Venezuelan people, committed despite several calls both inside and outside the country to respect human rights.”

-In the wake of Maduro being declared winner of the election, thousands of demonstrators protested on the streets of the capital, Caracas, and other cities against the regime.
+In the wake of Maduro being declared winner of the election, thousands of demonstrators protested against the regime on the streets of the capital of Caracas and in other cities.

-The demonstrations were largely peaceful but some activists toppled statues of Maduro’s predecessor, the late Hugo Chávez, and burned police motorcycles.
+The demonstrations were largely peaceful, but some activists toppled statues of Maduro’s predecessor, Hugo Chávez, and burned police motorcycles.

 The Venezuelan security forces and pro-government militias reacted violently.

-The report said Venezuela’s attorney general admitted 25 people had been killed during the protests on July 29 and 30.
+According to the report, Venezuela’s attorney general said that 25 people had been killed during the protests on July 29 and 30.

-It investigated those deaths and said there was “circumstantial evidence” the protesters were killed by the security forces or by pro-government vigilantes.
+The attorney general’s office investigated those deaths and issued its own report finding there was “circumstantial evidence” that the protesters were killed by the security forces or by pro-government vigilantes.

-The report said: “The mission documented that armed civilians were present and shooting during several protests, either interacting with the security forces or acting alone.
+The fact-finding mission’s report states: “The mission documented that armed civilians were present and shooting during several protests, either interacting with the security forces or acting alone.
 In several of the cases investigated, members of the Bolivarian National Guard or the Bolivarian National Police used their firearms to repress protesters.”

-It also accused the government of carrying out at least 39 “arbitrary detentions”—of 32 men and seven women—of “real or perceived opponents of the government” after July 28.
+It also accuses the government of carrying out at least 39 “arbitrary detentions,” consisting of 32 men and seven women who were “real or perceived opponents of the government,” following the July 28 election.

-The report said, “In most of the cases investigated, the detentions involved or were followed by serious and systematic violations of due process.”
+“In most of the cases investigated, the detentions involved or were followed by serious and systematic violations of due process,” the report reads.

 The mission’s findings echo concerns outlined by the U.N.
-Secretary-General Antonio Guterres, by U.S. Secretary of State Antony Blinken, and several human rights groups.
+Secretary-General António Guterres, U.S. Secretary of State Antony Blinken, and several human rights groups.

 The U.N. fact-finding mission accused the Venezuelan criminal justice system of being “clearly subordinated” to the interests of Maduro and the ruling party.